nodegit/nodegit/README.md

 # Enter the repository.
 cd nodegit

-# Installs the template engine, run the code generation script, and build.
+# Install all dependencies, run the code generation scripts, and build.
 npm install
 ```